18F/handbook/docs/05-engineering/accessibility.md

 ## Making Accessible Links

-- Don't use the word "link" in your links or the term "click here".
+- Links should be meaningful on their own.
+Don't use words like: "link", "click here" or "read more".
 - Don't capitalize links: Some screen readers read capitalized text letter by letter.
 - Avoid ASCII characters.
 Text alternatives are recommended for ASCII smiley faces.
 If a link involves dashes (17 - 18 years), it is better to replace the hyphen with "to".
 Screen-readers do not read ASCII characters.
 - Avoid using URLs as link text.
 Screen readers read URLs letter by letter.
 Use descriptive link text.